Research institute

-A research institute, research centre, research center or research organization, is an establishment founded for doing research.
+A research institute, research centre, or research organization is an establishment founded for doing research.
 Research institutes may specialize in basic research or may be oriented to applied research.
 Although the term often implies natural science research, there are also many research institutes in the social science as well, especially for sociological and historical research purposes.

 Famous research institutes

 In the early medieval period, several astronomical observatories were built in the Islamic world.
 The first of these was the 9th-century Baghdad observatory built during the time of the Abbasid caliph al-Ma'mun, though the most famous were the 13th-century Maragheh observatory, and the 15th-century Ulugh Beg Observatory.

 The Kerala School of Astronomy and Mathematics was a school of mathematics and astronomy founded by Madhava of Sangamagrama in Kerala, India.
 The school flourished between the 14th and 16th centuries and the original discoveries of the school seems to have ended with Narayana Bhattathiri (1559–1632).
 In attempting to solve astronomical problems, the Kerala school independently discovered a number of important mathematical concepts.